 - Avoid using salt tablets – Taking salt tablets can raise blood pressure, cause stomach ulcers, and seriously affect workers with heart disease.

-Anyone with mild or moderate symptoms should be moved to a cool, shaded place with circulating air.
-They should lie down and, if conscious, be given small sips of cool water at frequent intervals.
+Move anyone with mild or moderate symptoms to a cool, shaded place with circulating air.
+Have them lie down and, if conscious, have them sip cool water at frequent intervals.
 If symptoms continue, a doctor should be called.

-Recognizing the warning signs and symptoms of heat-related illnesses and using preventive and control measures can reduce the frequency and severity of heat illness while increasing worker productivity.
+Recognizing the warning signs and symptoms of heat-related illness and using preventive and control measures can reduce the frequency and severity of heat illness while increasing worker productivity.

 California’s Heat Illness Regulation